jternesconte/FuelTrack-api/README.md

 - ✔️ Calculate average consumption.
 - ⚖️ Measure total distance traveled in a given period.
 - ⛽ Total liters used within a selected timeframe.
+- 🛣️ Calculate the liters needed to travel a specific distance based on consumption average.

 ### **Authorization**
 - 🛠️ Implementing login screen.